molpopgen/BigDataFormats/README.md

 2. [tellp](http://www.cplusplus.com/reference/ostream/ostream/tellp/) tells you where you are in an _output_ stream.
 3. [seekg](http://www.cplusplus.com/reference/istream/istream/seekg/) seeks to a position in an _input_ stream.
 4. [seekp](http://www.cplusplus.com/reference/ostream/ostream/seekp/) seeks to a position in an _output_ stream.

+##Making index files
+In order to build an index file for your data, simply call the relevant tell functions before you write a new record.
+Write these positions to an index file.
+Then, use the appropriate seek function to move to the correct place.
+There are trivial examples (C++) provided with this repo.
+A real-world index file would be more than a list of offsets.
+Often, another column would be needed that identifies the record with some sort of unique ID.
+(The need for an ID will be very important for situations where multiple processes write to the same file.
+Often, record order in output files will become random.
+See the file locking section below.)

+##Examples of indexing

+A (complex) example of a forward simulation writing uncompressed binary data to a file is [here](https://github.com/molpopgen/fwdpp/blob/master/examples/diploid_binaryIO_ind.cc).
+This example includes the technique of POSIX file locking so that multiple instances of a simulation (for example, run on different nodes of a cluser using different random number seeds) can all write to a single output file.

 Writing your plain-text data to a gzip output stream
 =======